-Due to social distancing recommendations, the BU Department of Religion building will be closed and staff will work remotely.
+Due to social distancing recommendations, the BU Department of Religion building will be closed to anyone not affiliated with our program and most staff will work remotely.
 Please continue to check the BU COVID-19 Information Website for campus closure updates.

 Boston University’s Graduate Program in Religion is the new university home for the advanced humanistic study of religion.
 Our mission is to train scholars of religion who will distinguish themselves through research, teaching, and service to universities, colleges, seminaries, and the world at large.

 Our core faculty is drawn from Boston University’s Department of Religion, joined by distinguished affiliated faculty from across Boston University departments with shared interests, including History, Philosophy, English, Sociology, Anthropology, Romance Studies, World Languages and Literature, and Classical Studies, as well as the Pardee School of Global Studies and the schools of Law, Medicine, and Theology.

 Diverse in approaches, methods, and fields of expertise, our faculty members are united by our shared commitment to the excellence in the study of religion, the value of interdisciplinary engagement, and the necessity of both the freedom of inquiry and civility in academic discourse.
 We passionately believe in the vital importance of religious studies for understanding our world.